African-American LGBTQ community: Before Stonewall

 The first African-American person who was known to describe himself as a drag queen was William Dorsey Swann, born enslaved in Hancock, Maryland.
-Swann was the first American on record who pursued legal and political action to defend the LGBT community's right to assemble.
+Swann was the first American on record who pursued legal and political action to defend the LGBTQ community's right to assemble.
 During the 1880s and 1890s, Swann organized a series of drag balls in Washington, D.C.
 Swann was arrested in police raids numerous times, including in the first documented case of arrests for female impersonation in the United States, on April 12, 1888.

 Trans woman Lucy Hicks Anderson, born in 1886 in Waddy, Kentucky, lived her life serving as a domestic worker in her teen years, eventually becoming a socialite and madame in Oxnard, California, during the 1920s and 1930s.
 In 1945, she was tried in Ventura County for perjury and fraud for receiving spousal allotments from the military, as her dressing and presenting as a woman was considered masquerading.
 She lost this case but avoided a lengthy jail sentence, only to be tried again by the federal government shortly thereafter.
 She too lost this case, but she and her husband were sentenced to jail time.
 In the trial of Hicks Anderson, the testimonies of five doctors was included all of which attested that "Hicks Anderson 'was definitely a man.'"
 In defense, Hicks Anderson rebutted stating that they had 'hidden organs,' which could only be seen through autopsy following death.
 To avoid incarceration, Hicks Anderson pledged her corpse for indefinite medical use and experimentation.
 After serving their sentences, Lucy and her then husband, Ruben Anderson, relocated to Los Angeles, where they lived quietly until her death in 1954.

 Harlem Renaissance

-During the Harlem Renaissance, a subculture of LGBT African-American artists and entertainers emerged, including people like Alain Locke, Countee Cullen, Langston Hughes, Claude McKay, Wallace Thurman, Richard Bruce Nugent, Bessie Smith, Ma Rainey, Moms Mabley, Mabel Hampton, Alberta Hunter, and Gladys Bentley.
+During the Harlem Renaissance, a subculture of LGBTQ African-American artists and entertainers emerged, including people like Alain Locke, Countee Cullen, Langston Hughes, Claude McKay, Wallace Thurman, Richard Bruce Nugent, Bessie Smith, Ma Rainey, Moms Mabley, Mabel Hampton, Alberta Hunter, and Gladys Bentley.

 Places like Savoy Ballroom and the Rockland Palace hosted drag-ball extravaganzas with prizes awarded for the best costumes.
 Langston Hughes depicted the balls as "spectacles of color".
 George Chauncey, author of Gay New York: Gender, Urban Culture, and the Making of the Gay Male World, 1890–1940, wrote that during this period "perhaps nowhere were more men willing to venture out in public in drag than in Harlem".